Mark Abel: Career

 Gramophone's Donald Rosenberg praised Abel's “establishing of vibrant and urgent contexts for the interaction of voice and instruments,” and the Clarinet Trio's “poetic, engaging and philosophical material that these superb players afford colorful and lyrical delineation.”
 Fanfare's Huntley Dent declared: “Abel represents the best strain in contemporary American composers who can merge their musical gifts with a sensitive, far-reaching intellect.
 He brings up to date the strain of literary delving found in Schumann and Debussy.”

 In fall 2021, Abel's duo composition Approaching Autumn appeared on a Delos album of the same name by San Francisco-based cellist Jonah Kim.
 The piece, performed with pianist Robert Koenig, was labeled “compelling” by Lou Fancher of San Francisco Classical Voice.
 Lynn René Bayley of The Art Music Lounge called it “a surprisingly dramatic piece … the work of an assured composer who knows what he is about.
 Not a single phrase or note is superfluous, repetitive, or just thrown in to impress the listener. … A work that I consider a modern American masterpiece.”

 David W. Moore of the American Record Guide called Approaching Autumn "beautifully romantic" and Fanfare's Colin Clarke hailed it as “a splendid piece, nearly a quarter-hour of pure beauty.”
 Rafael de Acha of All About the Arts described it as “melodically forthcoming, harmoniously laid-out, often playful, eminently accessible, at times ruminative, unabashedly joyful at others. … A delightful work.”

-October 2022 saw the release of Spectrum, a 92-minute survey of Abel’s most recent work, evenly divided between vocal and chamber pieces.
+October 2022 saw the release of Spectrum, a 92-minute survey evenly divided between vocal and chamber pieces.
 Soprano Isabel Bayrakdarian and mezzo Kindra Scharich make their first appearances on an Abel album, while Hila Plitmann returns for her sixth.
 Instrumental players include Carol Rosenberger, Dominic Cheli, David Samuel, Jonah Kim, Dennis Kim, Sean Kennard, Jeff Garza, Jeffrey LaDeur and Christy Kim.